-- (a) A person who does not qualify for admission to an academic qualification can, in accordance with the following guidelines, apply for admission in terms of a process of RPL: - A person in possession of a National Senior Certificate (as from 2008) or a School-leaving Certificate (prior to 2008), with at least five years' applicable work experience, including formal and nonformal learning. - (ii) A person who is 45 years old or older, with more than 15 years' applicable work experience, including formal and non-formal learning. - (b) Through a process of RPL, permission can also be granted to a student for admission to a module that is subject to a prerequisite and/or exemption granted in respect of specific assessments. - (c) Approval for admission to an academic qualification and/or a module(s) is granted by the Registrar subsequent to completion of the evaluation process, with written notification to Registrar, or, in the case of a student at the Qwaqwa Campus, to the Campus Vice-Principal: Academic of the Qwaqwa Campus or, in the case of the Bachelor of Management Leadership, to the director of the Business School or, in the case of the National Professional Diploma in Education (NPDE), the Advanced Certificate in Education (ACE) and the Advanced Certificate in Teaching (ACT), to the dean of the School of Open Learning.
+- (a) A person who does not qualify for admission to an academic qualification can, in accordance with the following guidelines, apply for admission in terms of a process of RPL: - (i) A person in possession of a National Senior Certificate (as from 2008) or a School-leaving Certificate (prior to 2008), with at least five years' applicable work experience, including formal and nonformal learning.
+The relevance of the work experience will be determined by the programme director. - (ii) A person who is 45 years old or older, with more than 15 years' applicable work experience including formal and non-formal learning, regardless of whether he/she has a Senior Certificate or not, can apply for RPL.
+The relevance of the work experience will be determined by the programme director. - (b) Through a process of RPL, permission can also be granted to a student for admission to a module that is subject to a prerequisite and/or exemption granted in respect of specific assessments. - (c) Approval for admission to an academic qualification and/or a module(s) is granted by the Registrar in consultation with the relevant programme director and head of department subsequent to completion of the evaluation process, with written notification to the Registrar, or, in the case of a student at the Qwaqwa Campus, to the Campus Vice-Principal: Academic of the Qwaqwa Campus or, in the case of the Bachelor of Management Leadership, to the Director of the Business School or, in the case of the National Professional Diploma in Education (NPDE), the Advanced Certificate in Education (ACE) and the Advanced Certificate in Teaching (ACT), to the Campus Principal: South Campus. - (d) Admission rules are subject to amendment only under special circumstances, provided that they are approved by the relevant Dean in consultation with the Registrar and Vice-Rector: Academic.